Transport enhancement from incoherent coupling between one-dimensional quantum conductors: Transport in weakly interacting incoherently coupled spin chains

 \section{Transport in weakly interacting incoherently coupled spin chains}

-We initially consider the non-interacting case $\Delta=0$.
+We initially consider the non-interacting case $\Delta=0$, which leads to the same nearest-neighbour coherent coupling as is frequently considered in toy models of exciton transport in light harvesting complexes~\cite{deph_assisted_plenio,chin2010njp}.
 The analytical method presented in Refs.~\cite{znidaric2010exact,znidaric2011solvable} can be extended to two incoherently coupled non-interacting chains, as explained in \ref{analytic_approach}.
 This allows us to extract the exact current and magnetisation expectation values.
 The former is given by

 while the magnetisation profile is linear in the bulk, see equation \eqref{magnetisation_d0}.
 These results agree with TEBD simulations, as indicated in figure \ref{D0_Lvar}.
 Note that if $\gamma=0$, the current is independent of the size of the spin chains, indicating ballistic transport \cite{znidaric2010exact,znidaric2011solvable}.
-On the other hand, a finite incoherent coupling induces a decay of the current with the length of the system $\propto N^{-1}$, typical of a diffusive conductor with homogeneous magnetisation gradient.
+On the other hand, a finite incoherent coupling induces a decay of the current with the length of the system $\propto N^{-1}$, typical of a diffusive conductor.
 In fact the bulk conductivities are easily shown to be $\kappa^{(1,2)}=8/\gamma$.
 So, similarly to dephasing processes on a single non-interacting chain \cite{znidaric2010exact,znidaric2011solvable}, incoherent interchain couplings induce a non-equilibrium phase transition between ballistic and diffusive regimes, with a spin current monotonically degraded by the interchain hopping.

 In the limit of an infinite number of chains, described by the self-coupled chain (see Section \ref{autocoupling}), the analytical method used for two chains can also be applied (see \ref{analytic_approach}).
 We thus obtain exact expressions for the current and magnetisation, given by equations \eqref{curr_analytic_L2} and \eqref{magnetisation_d0} respectively, with $\gamma/2$ instead of $\gamma/4$.
 The conductivity is thus $\kappa=4/\gamma$, reduced compared to the case of $\Lambda=2$.
 This is because each chain has two nearest neighbours rather than one, leading to a stronger degrading effect of the incoherent hopping.